Look, Zoom, Understand: The Robotic Eyeball for Embodied Perception

+(iii) We design a data-efficient training pipeline that leverages pseudo-data generation, CoT-style bounding-box guidance, and iterative IoU filtering, followed by RL to align the policy with real-world distributions and enhance robustness.

-(iv) We demonstrate a data-efficient pipeline in which, with only 500 real-world samples and pseudo-labeled expansions, EyeVLA learns actionable policies and achieves zero-shot capability in open-world scenarios, thereby providing a practical path toward low-overhead embodiment based on existing large-scale pre-trained models.
+(iv) We demonstrate that with only 500 real-world samples and pseudo-labeled expansions, EyeVLA achieves an average task completion rate of 96\% across 50 diverse real-world scenes over five independent runs, establishing a practical path toward low-cost embodied active perception.